JiHaeChoi/jihaechoi/index.md

 ## About Me

 Hi!
 I am **Ji Hae** (pronounced "Jee-Hay").
-I am a Ph.D. student in the MORS (Management & Organizations) department at the Kellogg School of Management, Northwestern University and researcher in residence at NICO (Northwestern Institute on Complex Systems).
+I am a Ph.D. student in MORS (Management & Organizations) department at Kellogg School of Management, Northwestern University and researcher in residence at NICO (Northwestern Institute on Complex Systems).
 I am advised by Professor Brian Uzzi.

 Born and raised in Seoul, South Korea, I began my academic journey studying Economics and Management Science before extending into computational social science at business school.
 Outside of research, I am a swimmer, foodie, and coffee enthusiast.
 I am also a big fan of live music across all genres.
 In that sense, Chicago is a perfect place to be!